dhis2/dhis2-docs-builder/README.md

 > **Tip**
 >
-> When modifying the structure it is an advantage to use an editor that code "fold" the yaml code at different levels.
+> When modifying the structure it is an advantage to use an editor that can "fold" the yaml code at different levels.

 There are a few things that are special about this configuration.
 They are explained in the following sections.